utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 When the export is ready, you will receive an email with link to download a zipped file with the data dump.
 You can also download the file from the Export page using **Download**.

-> You can only export individual collections and environments from the Scratch Pad.
-You can't make bulk data exports of all collections and environments at once.